xlladdins/xll24/README.md

 visible outside of a shared library unless they are explicitly exported.
 The pragma does that for you.

 Keep the Excel `WINAPI` function implementations simple.
 Grab the arguments you told Excel to provide, call your platform independent function, and return the result.
-Provide a header file and library for your C and C++ code so it can be used on Windows, Mac, and Linux to get the same results displayed in Excel.
+Provide a platform independent header file and library for your C and C++ code so it can be used on Windows, Mac OS, and Linux to get the same results displayed in Excel.

 ### Macro